davidemorotti/raplocal-chrome/README.md

-# Auth0 for Chrome Extensions
+# RapLocal Chrome Extension

-This package allows you to use Auth0 within a Chrome extension.
+This Chrome extension allows users to mark highlights with a question mark or explanation mark, contributing data to the [RapLocal](https://github.com/davidemorotti/raplocal-chrome) system.

+To install, go to Extensions, enable *Developer mode* at the top, and use `Load Unpacked Extension` in this folder.

-## Overview
+## Integration

 This package provides a generic `PKCEClient.js` file which allows you to use the [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636) spec, which is recommended for native applications.
 With this package, you can set up your Chrome extension to use Auth0's hosted [Lock](https://auth0.com/lock) widget.
 It uses the `launchWebAuthFlow` from Chrome's identity API to retrieve tokens from Auth0.

-## Integration

 ### Getting Started